JayantGoel001/LinearRegression/README.md

  * If the goal is to explain variation in the response variable that can be attributed to variation in the explanatory variables, linear regression analysis can be applied to quantify the strength of the relationship between the response and the explanatory variables, and in particular to determine whether some explanatory variables may have no linear relationship with the response at all, or to identify which subsets of explanatory variables may contain redundant information about the response.

 Linear regression models are often fitted using the least squares approach, but they may also be fitted in other ways, such as by minimizing the "lack of fit" in some other norm (as with least absolute deviations regression), or by minimizing a penalized version of the least squares cost function as in ridge regression (L2-norm penalty) and lasso (L1-norm penalty).
 Conversely, the least squares approach can be used to fit models that are not linear models.
 Thus, although the terms "least squares" and "linear model" are closely linked, they are not synonymous.

+## **Surface Plots | Data Visualisation**
+Surface Plots are used to
+* Visualise Loss Function in Machine Learning And Deep Learning
+* Visualise State or State Value Functions in Reinforcement Learning